PrincetonUniversity/SPECFEMPP/docs/cookbooks/example_01.rst

     ./bin/xmeshfem2D

 Note the path of the database file and :ref:`stations_file` generated after successfully running the mesher.
-Generally, the database will be located within ``OUTPUT_FILES`` directory within root of SPECFEM2D and the :ref:`stations_file` file should be located in ``DATA`` folder of SPECFEM2D root.
+Generally, the database will be located within ``OUTPUT_FILES`` directory within root of SPECFEM2D and the :ref:`stations_file` should be located in ``DATA`` folder of SPECFEM2D root.

 Defining sources
 ----------------